-Medieval castles to tartan kilts, buttery shortbread to single-malt Scotch, lengthy lochs to lofty mountain landscapes – take in the best of bonnie Scotland with, what the Scots would call, “pure dead brilliant” places to visit.
+Medieval castles to tartan kilts, buttery shortbread to single-malt Scotch, lengthy lochs to lofty highland landscapes – take in the best of bonnie ol’ Calendonia with these brilliant places to visit in Scotland.

 Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.

 Edinburgh is straight out of a fairy tale.
 From the moment you first spy Edinburgh Castle perched high up on its volcanic pedestal, you’ll fall in love.
 Even for someone who has never really been tempted by the whole Harry Potter thing, I could immediately see what inspired J.K.
 Rowling about this enchanting city.